El Corazon de San Pancho — The Heart of San Francisco

 The ‘heart’ of this city is the value we place on culture, community and empathy toward one another.

 WHY YOU SHOULD ATTEND

-- California’s largest annual multi-cultural celebration will take place a month before the city celebrates the 50th anniversary of its Summer of Love, and in honor of that milestone Carnaval San Francisco organizers plan to pay tribute to musical icons Carlos Santana and Jerry Garcia, both San Francisco natives synonymous with the 1960s-counterculture movement.
+- California’s largest annual multi-cultural celebration will take place a month before the city celebrates the 50th anniversary of its Summer of Love, and in honour of that milestone carnivals in San Francisco organizers plan to pay tribute to musical icons Carlos Santana and Jerry Garcia, both San Francisco natives synonymous with the 1960s-counterculture movement.

-- Carnaval San Francisco is organized by just five paid consultants but draws upon more than 500 volunteers passionately dedicated to cultivating and celebrating the Latino and Caribbean roots of the city’s Mission District.
+- Carnivals in San Francisco is organized by just five paid consultants but draws upon more than 500 volunteers passionately dedicated to cultivating and celebrating the Latino and Caribbean roots of the city’s Mission District.

 - If you are looking for love, this is the place to be.
-Over the past 39 years, many strangers have met at Carnaval San Francisco, fallen in love, got married and had babies.
+Over the past 39 years, many strangers have met at carnivals in San Francisco, fallen in love, got married and had babies.